Anroc/identity-blockchain/task-definition/closure-registrar-contract.md

 * the creation of clouser
 * their belonging claims (and the creation of those claims),
-* the definition, where to find the clouser and who authorized to sign the corresponding clouser,
+* the definition, where to find the clouser and who is authorized to sign the corresponding clouser,
 * the creation of a clouser request,
 * the storing of clousers in the database on client side and the creation on provider side
 * the interaction between the user and at least one provider